mokpro/tensorflow_examples/mnist/README.md

 # Solving MNIST Using TensorFlow

-I started using the [beginner](https://www.tensorflow.org/tutorials/mnist/beginners/) tutorial.
+I started using the [TensorFlow tutorial](https://www.tensorflow.org/tutorials/).

 These steps more like what I did rather than what should be done!
 Also some notes along with it.